AnkushSinghGandhi/AnkushSinghGandhi/README.md

 ### Glad to see you here! &nbsp; ![Vistor Badge](https://visitor-badge.glitch.me/badge?page_id=ankushsinghgandhi.ankushsinghgandhi&style=flat-square&color=0088cc)

 Nice to meet you!
-I'm doing Bachelor's in Computer Engineering where I'm exploring various technologies and domains.
-My interests lie in Software Development, Machine Learning and Data Science.
-I love to explore new technologies and leverage them to solve real-life problems.
-Apart from that I also love to blog, mentor a newbie and build something from what i've learnt.
-Lately, I have been very interested in bullet journaling.
-I'm a big productivity and minimalism nerd, often reading up or trying out productivity tricks in an attempt to achieve a more balanced and mindful life.
+I am pursuing a Bachelor's degree in Computer Engineering and am interested in a variety of technologies and topics.
+My areas of expertise include software development, machine learning, and data science.
+I enjoy learning about new technology and applying them to real-world situations.
+Aside from that, I enjoy blogging, mentoring newcomers, and building something from what I've learned.
+Bullet journaling has recently sparked my interest.
+I'm a big productivity and minimalism freak, and I'm constantly reading up on or trying out productivity hacks in an attempt to live a more balanced and thoughtful life.
+If you have any questions about technology, I am pleased to assist you.

-I'm also passionate about communities and open-source, and also tinkering and messing around with smartphones, rooting and flashing ROMs onto them, or scrapping them for parts to use in other hardware projects.
+I'm a problem solver at heart, highly teachable and ready to acquire new abilities, enjoyable to work with, have a strong work ethic, and, most importantly, I'm incredibly curious and ask a lot of questions!

-I'm a problem-solver at heart, highly teachable and eager to learn new skills, fun to work with, have a killer work ethic, and above all, extremely curious and ask a lot of questions!
+I've always believed in giving back to the tech community, with a special emphasis on developing and supporting chances for people looking to begin a career in technology through diversity and inclusion programmes.
+This began with mentoring and presenting workshops in collaboration with tech for various Organizations, and progressed to the creation of the CodeVisors Community.

-I'm also founder of CodeVisors.
-It is a community and an organization driven by tech enthusiasts focusing on reciprocal collaboration between members of the tech community.
-The aim of the community is to encourage and promote communication, best practices and technical expertise in an inclusive and welcome environment.
+I'm founder of CodeVisors community.
+It is a tech enthusiast-led network and organisation that focuses on fostering cooperation among members of the tech community.
+The community's goal is to promote communication and technical competence in a welcoming and open atmosphere.

 And Tech Xtreme is my YouTube channel dedicated to learnings of all domains without any hassle and problem.
 I will be posting content about machine learning, software development, data science, etc.

-I started my channel in 2016 when I was still in school back then I made videos about Android and its customizations and then after that made a few custom ROMs for Samsung mobile phones. the one ROM which gets noticed was <a href="https://www.youtube.com/results?search_query=vibrance+ux">Vibrance UX</a> with more than 60k downloads. you can search it on Google or Youtube there are many videos on and yes I am the original developer of it.
+I started my channel in 2016 while still in school, doing videos about Android and its customizations, and subsequently making a few custom ROMs for Samsung phones. <a href="https://www.youtube.com/results?search_query=vibrance+ux">Vibrance UX</a> was the most popular ROM, with over 60k downloads.
+You may look it up on Google or YouTube; there are numerous videos about it.
 Looking to chat?
 Feel free to DM me on Twitter - the fastest way to reach out to me!